-The Capstone Seminar is designed to demonstrate students' accumulated knowledge and skill for the Bachelor of Arts in Diné Studies in a single original project of the student's choice, subject to the instructor's approval and under the additional supervision of the faculty mentor.
-The most common way of completing this course is the writing of a research thesis of approximately 8000 words, alternate projects can be explored in consultation with instructor of the course.
-The completed thesis or project should bring together your them within the Diné Studies degree.
+The Capstone Seminar is designed to demonstrate student's accumulated knowledge and skill for the Bachelor of Arts in Diné Studies in a single original project of the student's choice, subject to the Instructor's approval and under the additional supervision of the faculty mentor.
+The most common way of completing this course is the writing of a research thesis of approximately 8000 words, alternate projects can be explored in consultation with the instructor of the course.
+The completed thesis or project should bring together your theme within the Diné Studies degree.
 The Capstone necessitates multiple drafts of your research that are subjected to heightened peer review and regular feedback from your instructor, your peers, and your mentor.
 A presentation to a panel of faculty will be a final presentation.
-T'áá Dinék'ehjí ak'e'elchí éé'deetjíh dóó óhoo'aah biniiyé na'adá naaltsoos bikáa'go naaltsoos ázhdoolííł.